VitamOrdinatio/inherited_anemias/README.md

 Across all 199 anemia-enriched genetic loci, we scraped 192,296 total alleles from each of six NCBI ClinVar categories (i.e., CC, B, LB, US, LP, and P).
 We performed multivariate statistical analyses, including pairplots, t-SNE, linear regressions, correlation coefficients, principal component analysis (PCA), PCA explaind variance ratios, unfiltered k-means clustering, and two-component (2PC) k-means clustering.

+**STEP 8: Perform standard visualization analyses on ClinVar allele categorical distributions**

+Across all 199 anemia-enriched genetic loci, we scraped 192,296 unique alleles from each of six NCBI ClinVar categories (i.e., CC, B, LB, US, LP, and P).
+We removed alleles in the CC and US categories, to arrive at a dataset of 199 loci made up of 112,534 raw allele counts across four NCBI ClinVar categories (i.e., B, LB, LP, and P).
+We next visualized our 112K allelic dataset by generating the following output:
+		1) Two CSV files that track either raw allele counts or normalized allelic categorical frequencies.
+		2) A barplot of log2-transformed total allele counts across all 199 loci (PNG + SVG formats)
+		3) A histogram plot of log2-transformed total allele counts across ten-percentile bins for all 199 loci (PNG + SVG formats)
+		4) A pie chart of a slice of the top 20 loci after sorting the list of 199 genes by total allele counts (derived from 4 ClinVar categories)
+		5) A horizontal barplot showing the relative number of alleles across 4 categories for each of the top 20 loci by total allele counts
+		6) A pie chart of a slice of the top 20 loci after sorting the list of 199 genes by normalized allele frequencies (derived from 4 ClinVar categories)
+		7) A horizontal barplot showing the relative number of alleles across 4 categories for each of the top 20 loci by normalized allele frequencies